Main Hall

 Women’s Night – 20 Years

-Whistler Mountain Bike Park marked a major milestone: 20 years of the iconic Women’s Night program, that’s empowered thousands of women to ride, connect, and grow their skills in one of the world’s most legendary bike parks.
+This summer, Whistler Mountain Bike Park marked a major milestone: 20 years of the iconic Women’s Night program, that’s empowered thousands of women to ride, connect, and grow their skills in one of the world’s most legendary bike parks.
+From its grassroots beginnings to becoming a cornerstone of the park’s summer programming, Women’s Night has fostered a welcoming and inclusive space for riders of all levels.
+Whether you’re dropping in for the first time or shredding double blacks, this program has helped shape the culture of mountain biking in Whistler and beyond

 Bad River: The Worlds Oldest River

 Beau Miles sets out to run the first 100 kilometres of the world’s oldest river to understand what all the fuss is about.
+After encountering rivers transformed into drains and poisoned by mining, he turns his attention to the Finke River in central Australia — a place facing a different kind of modern threat, driven not by those who live there, but by those who don’t.
 This film follows a freckled, coastal outsider as he attempts to engage with an ancient landscape and its invisible pressures, moving through one of the most spellbinding environments on earth in search of understanding rather than answers.

 ICT 1